intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 reporting issues to Free/Libre & Open Source Software (FLOSS) projects.
 For everyone else there is this section.
 It is more detailed and uses a step-by-step approach.
-It still tries to be brief for readability and leaves out a lot of details; those are described below the step-by-step guide in a reference section, which explains each of the steps in more detail.
+It still tries to be brief for readability and leaves out a lot of details; those are described below in the step-by-step guide in a reference section, which explains each of the steps in more detail.

 Note: this section covers a few more aspects than the TL;DR and does things in